 Now that you know what dental X-rays are, why they're needed at every stage of development for children and adults, what they show and the different types of images, you may be wondering whether dental X-rays are safe.
 Many patients have questions or concerns about the safety aspects of the procedure, whether they ask, 'How many dental X-rays are safe?' or 'Are dental X-rays dangerous?'

 While radiation is involved in dental X-rays, the exposure levels are so low that they're considered safe for children and adults.
-Our dentists at Azarko Dental Clinics use digital X-rays instead of traditional film radiographs, which lowers the risk of exposure to radiation even more.
+Our dentists at Azarko Dental Group use digital X-rays instead of traditional film radiographs, which lowers the risk of exposure to radiation even more.

 A lead bib is placed over the chest, abdomen and pelvic area to prevent your vital organs from being exposed to any unnecessary radiation.
 In case of thyroid conditions, a thyroid collar may also be used.
 Women and children of childbearing age may also wear these along with a lead bib.